Skip to content

 AI-102 focused on deploying pre-built Azure AI services like Computer Vision, Language Understanding, and Azure Bot Service.
 AI-103 shifts the focus to building generative AI applications and multi-agent orchestration using Azure AI Foundry.
 Expect heavy coverage of agentic architectures, multi-step reasoning workflows, and production-ready agent deployment.

 ReadRoost has a practice pack for AI-103.
-Search for AI-103 in the ReadRoost marketplace to start practising for the replacement exam.
+Start practising for AI-103 to get ready for the replacement exam.

 What Replaces DP-100?